King Seaways: Nils Holgersson 1987–1993

-The MS Nils Holgersson (fourth ship to bear the name in TT-Line's fleet) was built as the younger sister of the MS Peter Pan.
+The Nils Holgersson (fourth ship to bear the name in TT-Line's fleet) was built as the younger sister of the Peter Pan.
 The sisters were notably larger than any ships to have sailed for TT-Line before.
 Originally the Nils Holgersson was ordered by Ab Swecarrier (Swedish partners of TT-Line), but during construction she was sold to Wallenius Rederiet.
 When she was delivered in February 1987 the ship was bareboat-chartered back to Swecarrier, and began service between Trelleborg (Sweden) and Travemünde (West Germany) in June of the same year.
 In February 1992 the ship was sold to SweFerry, but kept in the same traffic.